tradestation/webapi-docs/en/stream/barchart.md

 Streams barchart information for a particular symbol from a given start date, bars back, or trading days back.
 This resource can also return a barchart for a given time-span.
 For Minute charts, the maximum date range for 1 minute bars is 40 calendar days.
 For 2 minute bars it's 80, 3 minute bars 120 days.
 Maximum date range = Minute interval * 40.

 * When requesting barcharts with an explicit timestamp, the `closed` bars between the timestamps will be returned.
+* When requesting a stream of daily bars, at least 1 closed daily bar must be included in the range, otherwise a NO DATA AVAILABLE response will be returned.

+__Example:__
+*If current day = Saturday 9/6/2014
+*When requesting  /v2/stream/barchart/MSFT/1/daily/09-06-2014
+*Then response = NO DATA AVAILABLE
+_There is no daily bar that currently exists in the range with start date = 09-06-2014 since MSFT does not trade on Saturday, out of session._

 ### Details